 Baldernock Community Development Trust (BCDT) exists to benefit the community of Baldernock by helping to provide recreational facilities and activities; encourage learning about Baldernock and its environment, culture, heritage and history; conserve the natural environment of Baldernock and maintain environmental amenities including buildings or sites of architectural, historic or other importance to the community; promote rural regeneration and promote health and wellbeing within the community.
 These aims are more fully described in the Baldernock Community Development Trust Memorandum and Articles of Association.
 All who share these aims are invited to become members of BCDT on completion of the BCDT membership application form.pdf and payment of £1.

-Evan Clark (Co-chair), Kate Currie, Jean Langhorne, Alison Hazell (Co-chair), Mark Hazell, Jane Logan, Dominic Mellor and Lesley Wiseman.
+Kate Currie, Jean Langhorne, Alison Hazell (Chair), Mark Hazell, Jane Logan, Dominic Mellor and Lesley Wiseman.

 Trust directors are elected each year at the AGM, and meet regularly to progress Trust projects and initiate new ones.
 Information about the Trust’s major projects can be found under ‘Better Community Space in Baldernock’, below.
 Progress of these projects and information about other Trust initiatives are reported to members by email and to the wider community in Baldernock Community Council’s monthly eNewsletter.
 Summaries of BCDT Board meetings are also available below.